Compact K\"ahler manifolds with nonpositive bisectional curvature: Introduction

-As in the Riemannian case, it is often important to understand the difference between the negative curved case and nonpositive case.
+As in the Riemannian case, it is often important to understand the difference between the negatively curved case and the nonpositive case.
 The former tends to be hyperbolic in some sense, while the latter usually possesses some rigidity properties.
-For compact K\"ahler manifolds with nonpositive holomorphic bisectional curvature, there is a conjecture of Yau: \begin{conj} Let $M^n$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
-Then there exists a finite cover $M'$ of $M$ such that $M'$ is a holomorphic and metric fibre bundle over a compact K\"ahler manifold $N$ with nonpositive bisectional curvature and $c_1(N) < 0$, and the fibre is a flat complex torus. \end{conj} Recall that the fiber bundle $M\to N$ is called a metric bundle, if for any $p\in N$, there is some neighborhood $p\in U \subset N$ such that the bundle over $U$ is isometric to the product of the fiber and $U$.
+For compact K\"ahler manifolds with nonpositive holomorphic bisectional curvature, there is a conjecture of Yau (page 2 of \cite{[WZ]}, also \cite{[WZ1]}): \begin{conj} Let $M^n$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
+Then there exists a finite cover $M'$ of $M$ such that $M'$ is a holomorphic and metric fibre bundle over a compact K\"ahler manifold $N$ with nonpositive bisectional curvature and $c_1(N)<0$, and the fiber is a flat complex torus. \end{conj} Recall that a fiber bundle is called a metric bundle, if for any $p\in N$, there is some neighborhood $p\in U \subset N$ such that the bundle over $U$ is isometric to the product of the fiber with $U$.
 In \cite{[Y]}, Yau proved the following \begin{theorem} Let $M$ be a compact complex submanifold of a complex torus $T^n$.
-Then $M$ is a torus bundle over a complex submanifold $N$ in $T^n$, such that the induced K\"ahler metric on $N$ has negative definite Ricci tensor in an open dense set of $N$. \end{theorem} Since complex submanifolds in $T^n$ has nonpositive holomorphic bisectional curvature, Yau's theorem confirms the conjecture when $M$ is a complex submanifold of $T^n$.
-Zheng \cite{[Z]} proved this conjecture under the extra assumption $M$ has nonpositive sectional curvature and the metric is real analytic.
+Then $M$ is a torus bundle over a complex submanifold $N$ in $T^n$ such that the induced K\"ahler metric on $N$ has negative definite Ricci tensor in an open dense set of $N$. \end{theorem} Since complex submanifolds in $T^n$ has nonpositive holomorphic bisectional curvature, Yau's theorem confirms the conjecture when $M$ is a complex submanifold of $T^n$.
+Zheng \cite{[Z]} proved this conjecture under the extra assumption that $M$ has nonpositive sectional curvature and the metric is real analytic.
 In \cite{[WZ]}, Wu and Zheng proved this conjecture by only assuming that the metric is real analytic.
-They first proved a local splitting by a careful study of the foliation at the points where the ricci curvature has the maximal rank.
+They first proved a local splitting result by a careful study of the foliation at the points where the Ricci tensor has maximal rank.
 By real analyticity, the foliation could be extended to the whole manifold.
 In this note we confirm the conjecture above. \begin{theorem} Let $(M^n, g)$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
-Then there exists a finite cover $\hat{M}$ of $M$ such that $\hat{M}$ is a holomorphic and metric fibre bundle over a compact K\"ahler manifold $N^k$ with nonpositive bisectional curvature and $c_1(N) < 0$, and the fibre is a flat complex torus $T$.
-Furthermore, $\hat{M}$ is diffeomorphic to $T\times N$.
-Finally, let $r$ be the maximal rank of the Ricci curvature of $g$, then $r = k$. \end{theorem}
+Then there exists a finite cover $M'$ of $M$ such that $M'$ is a holomorphic and metric fiber bundle over a compact K\"ahler manifold $N^k$ with nonpositive bisectional curvature and the Ricci curvature is strict negative in an open set on $N$.
+Thus $c_1(N)<0$.
+The fiber is a flat complex torus $T$.
+Furthermore, $M'$ is diffeomorphic to $T\times N$.
+Finally, if $r$ is the maximal rank of the Ricci curvature of $g$, then $r = k=Kod(M)$ where $Kod(M)$ is the Kodaira dimension of $M$. \end{theorem}